-Description The subjects comprise a purpose built tenement flat located on the second floor of a three storey and lower ground mid terraced block containing two flatted dwellings per floor (six in total).
-Accommodation SECOND FLOOR - Entrance Hallway, Living Room, Kitchen/Dining Room, Bedroom 1, Bedroom 2, Bedroom 3, Bathroom.
-Gross internal floor area (m2) 113m 2 or thereby.
-Neighbourhood and location The subjects are located within a southern district of Glasgow where surrounding properties are of similar design, vintage and character.
+Description The subjects comprise a purpose built tenement flat located on the second floor of a three-storey block containing six flats in total along with commercial premises on the ground floor level.
+Accommodation SECOND FLOOR: Entrance Hallway, Living Room, Kitchen/Dining Room, Bedroom, Bathroom.
+Gross internal floor area (m2) 58m2 or thereby.
+Neighbourhood and location The subjects are located within the Clarkston district of Glasgow where surrounding properties are of similar design, vintage and character.
 Adequate local shopping, educational and transport facilities are available.
-Age 135 years approximately.
+Age 115 years approximately.
 Weather Dry but overcast.
 Chimney stacks Visually inspected with the aid of binoculars where appropriate.
-Chimney stacks were seen to be of brick construction rendered externally.
+Chimney stacks were seen to be of brick construction, rendered externally.